marikb/App-SQL-IdentityProvision/README.md

 # App-SQL-IdentityProvision

-Provision users using a mechanism which will keep the users updated and in sync with the main HR DB The users will be provisioned as cloud identities and updated regularly with this custom mechanism.
+Provision users using a mechanism which will keep the users updated and in sync with the main HR DB.

+The users will be provisioned as cloud identities and updated regularly with this custom mechanism.

 ## Syncronization process